Alberto Setele

-Alberto Setele (born 22 November 1935 in Zavala - 7 September 2006) was a Mozambican clergyman, Roman Catholic Bishop of Inhambane.
+Alberto Setele (22 November 1935, Zavala – 7 September 2006) was a Mozambican clergyman, Roman Catholic Bishop of Inhambane.

 Setele was ordained as a priest on 9 August 1964.
 On 20 November 1975 he was appointed Bishop of Inhambane by Pope Paul VI.
-The Archbishop of Maputo, Alexandre José Maria dos Santos, consecrated him on 8 February 1976 as bishop, along with Bishop of Beira, Ernesto Gonçalves da Costa, and Januário Machaze Nhangumbe, Bishop of Porto Amélia.
+The Archbishop of Maputo, Alexandre José Maria dos Santos, consecrated him on 8 February 1976 as bishop, along with Bishop of Beira, Ernesto Gonçalves da Costa, and Januário Machaze Nhangumbe, Bishop of Pemba.
 He died on 7 September 2006 at the age of 70.